Indigenous peoples and Indigenous traditional knowledge may hold part of the important keys to fighting climate change for the benefit of the planet.

 No. 185 (2018)

 Read MoreNigeria’s security challenges continue to escalate.
-While the Boko Haram insurgence keeps mutating, kidnappings and hostage taking for ransom rise in competition as side dishes in the main course of the country’s ignominious rise in terrorism profile.
-Yet, the abducted Chibok girls remain a scar on the conscience of the Nigerian government at all levels.
-At present, Nigeria’s abysmal human rights record is taking another stress at the instance of recent violent encounter between members of the Shiite Islamic sect and the military.
+While the Boko Haram insurgence keeps mutating, kidnappings and hostage taking for ransom rise in competition as side dishes in the main course of the country’s rise in terrorism profile.

 Read MoreThe emergence of Governor Ikedichi Ohakim of Imo State is one of the litanies of surprises in the last discredited general elections.
 In the period preceding the elections, Imo State was a theatrical site for the absurd.

-Read MoreOn Plateau State, yes, the President may be right in questioning the morality of Governor Dariye’s continued stay in office.
-However, while the President would prefer that Governor Dariye resign as a matter of honour or be impeached by the House of Assembly, that is not as simple as it seems.
-Law and morality are not always harmonious bedfellows.
+Read MoreOn Plateau State, the President may be right in questioning the morality of Governor Dariye’s continued stay in office.
+However, while the President would prefer that Governor Dariye resign or be impeached, that is not as simple as it seems.

 Read More